autorope/donkeydocs/docs/guide/build_hardware.md

 ## Choosing a Car

 There are two main options for cars.
 If you want a pre-assembled car, we recommend the [Waveshare Piracer Pro](https://amzn.to/4eqxpyM), which comes with a Raspberry Pi 4 and everything else you need.
+Although it comes with outdated Donkeycar software, you can easily upgrade it to the latest version by following the instructions [here](https://www.diyrobocars.com/2025/06/28/tips-for-installing-donkeycar-on-the-waveshare-piracer-pro/).

 If you want to build a car follow these instructions below.